Daniel-KM/Omeka-S-module-IiifServer/README.md

 by default in most servers.
 If not, the image server will use the command line [ImageMagick] tool `convert`.

+An image server is required to display the images.
+It can be the module [Image Server], or any other IIIF compliant image server.

 Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of IiifServer.
 Else, simply set them in the config form.